Registration Details

 Prerequisites & Co-requisites

-Prerequisites are classes that you must have passed with a grade of “C” or better prior to taking the class for which it is a prerequisite.
-Co-requisites are classes that must be taken during the same semester as the class for which it is a co-requisite.
+Prerequisites are classes that you must have passed with a grade of “C” or better prior to the start of the class for which it is a prerequisite.
+Prerequisites should have been identified and planned for during your Counseling meeting to develop your Student Education Plan.

 Fresno City College

-Attn: Records
+Attn: Transcripts

 1101 E. University Avenue